Road Test: Mazda CX-60 a classy and comfortable large SUV with incredible fuel efficiency

 Efficiency

 In my opinion the diesel car offers the better driving experience.
-You might think that in this day and age havng a huge 3.3 litre diesel engine is crazy.
+You might think that in this day and age having a huge 3.3 litre diesel engine is crazy.

 But Mazda’s clever engineers have managed to wring incredible levels of efficiency out of such a big engine.
 It develops 254hp (there’s also a 200hp version that costs a little less) and will do the 0-62mph dash in 7.4 seconds.